reabarca78/slack_message_jwt_git/README.md

 # slack_message_jwt_git
-- This service will receive a jwt string  and will trigger slack message using slack app
+- This service will receive a jwt string  and it  will trigger slack message using slack app.

 ### Prerequisites